ritchie46/ritchievink.com/content/post/aws-serverless.md

 * AWS S3: Used for blob storage.
 * AWS Lambda: Executing functions without any servers.
 These functions are triggered by various events.
-* AWS SQS: Message queues for interaction between microservices and serverless aplications.
+* AWS SQS: Message queues for interaction between microservices and serverless applications.
 * AWS ECS: Run docker containers on AWS EC2 or AWS Fargate.

 <br>

 {{< figure src="/img/post-17-serverless_model/architecture.svg" title="The serverless architecture" >}}

 The serverless application works as follows.
 Every time new data is posted on a S3 bucket, it will trigger a Lambda function.
-This Lambda function will push some meta data (data location, output location etc.) to the SQS Queue and will check if there is already a ECS task running.
+This Lambda function will push some meta data (data location, output location etc.) to the SQS Queue and will check if there is already an ECS task running.
 If there is not, the Lambda will start a new container.
 The container, once started, will fetch messages from the SQS Queue and process them.
 Once there are no messages left, the container will shut down and the
 Batch Transform Job is finished!

 ## Docker image